dataobservatory-eu/openmuse-valuation/README.md

 The documentation is continuously updated to support the development of linked open datasets and practical register management tools.

+## Data

+- `data-raw`: contains the unprocessed, and publicly reusable data

 ## Bibliography Files

 The `bib/` folder contains all the bibliographic references used throughout the documentation.
 Each `.bib` file is organized by thematic areas related to administrative data, cultural data spaces, economic classification systems, and music sector metadata standards.